 Having spent many years producing interactive education and training Andrew founded the www.talkingjobs.net resource in 2006 as new way of starting work related conversations in the classroom.
 Using video case study the approach focuses on looking at cross sections of community experience, the work people do now and early influences on caree decisions.
 The universality of this unique approach attracted support from Aimhigher Sussex and East Sussex County Council for collaborations with local schools, colleges and Pupil Referral Units.
 Subsequent collaborations included projects with the Gloucestershire Youth Support Team for their work with care leavers and looked after young people, and with Brightside Trust in their e-mentoring work with NHS Careers.

-However, after 10 years seeking scaling opportunities while reinvesting all proceeds into the platform, Andrew decided to take the advice of his interviewees and get a job.Andrew is now Head of Knowledge Management at the AbilityNet charity where he has worked since November 2016.
+However, after 10 years seeking scaling opportunities while reinvesting all proceeds into the platform, Andrew decided to take the advice of the interviewees and get a job.Andrew is now Head of Knowledge Management at the AbilityNet charity where he has worked since November 2016.

 Mark Birbeck has ten years experience as a documentary filmmaker specialising in issues concerning education and young people.

 He has produced several films for East Sussex County Council, including the award winning 'One Of Us', dealing with the experience of black and minority ethnic youth growing up in a mainly white area.
 He has recently completed 'Fear and Loving', a film about the experience of gay pupils and the abuse they can encounter in schools.
 His work has been used extensively as part of the PSHE curriculum and he has a strong understanding of the needs of a young audience.

 Simon is a flexible designer and developer, who's been working in the digital industry for 10+ years.
 His approach and versatility has allowed him to work in various environments, ranging from very structured organisations to fairly informal digital agencies and start-ups.